 The government has made this technology a tourist attraction.

 Turpan's icon, however, is probably the Sugong Ta or Mosque, with its Emir Minaret, built in 1778 and named for Emin Khoja, a general.
-As the lighting rod suggests, the mosque has come under the sanitizing hand of the government.

 The minaret is strikingly similar to those far to the west.
 See, for example, the pictures from Khiva, Uzbekistan.